anbox-cloud/discourse-docs/ref/application-manifest.md

 ----------------------|------------|-------------------------
 `keep`                |  array     | Contents under the [APP_DIR](https://discourse.ubuntu.com/t/hooks/28555#env-variables) directory to be preserved in the application image after the bootstrap is finished.
 Wildcard patterns are supported.
 See [pattern syntax](https://golang.org/pkg/path/filepath/#Match) for more details.

 To minimise the application size, most contents under the `APP_DIR` directory are removed when the application bootstrap is finished.
 By default, only the metadata content is preserved.
-If a hook requires any other files under the `APP_DIR` directory during the regular container runtime, you must include them in the application image.
+If a hook requires any other files under the `APP_DIR` directory during the regular instance runtime, you must include them in the application image.

 ```yaml
 name: my-application